hariramt/Single2FlexibleOnline/single2flexibleonline-migrate-using-the-azure-portal.md

 Before initiating cutover it is important to ensure that:
 - Writes to the source are stopped
--`Latency (minutes)` parameter decreases to less than 5 minutes (300 seconds)
+-`Latency (minutes)` parameter is 0 or close to 0

 `Latency (minutes)` parameter indicates when the target last synced up with the source.
 For example, here it is 2 and 2.016666 for the two databases as shown in the picture below, it means that the changes that have occurred in the last ~2 minutes at the source are yet to be synced to the target.
 At this point, writes to the source can be stopped and cutover initiated.
-In case there is heavy traffic at the source, it is recommended to stop writes first so that `Latency (minutes)` can decrease below 5 minutes and then cutover is initiated.
+In case there is heavy traffic at the source, it is recommended to stop writes first so that `Latency (minutes)` can come close to 0 and then cutover is initiated.
 The Cutover operation applies all pending changes from the Source to the Target and completes the migration.
+If you trigger a "Cutover" even with non-zero `Latency`, the replication will not stop immediately.
+Cutover will finish once all the data on source until the cutover point is applied on the target.
+Say a latency was 15 minutes at cutover point, so all the change data in the last 15 minutes will be applied on the target.
+Time taken will depend on the backlog of changes occurred in the last 15 minutes.
+Hence, it is recommended that the latency goes to zero or near zero, before triggering the cutover.
 The `Latency (minutes)` information can be obtained from the migration details screen as shown below:

 ![Portal Pic14](./media/azure-portal-db-migration-cutover.png "Portal Pic14")